 Great Britain follows the national health system (NHS) model.
-The British health delivery system is also named NHS (National Health Service), and is now more than 65 years old.
-The NHS is founded on the principles of primary care and has a strong focus on community health services.
+Coincidentally, the British health delivery system is also named NHS (National Health Service), which marked 50 years of existence in 1998.
+The NHS is founded on the principles of primary care and has strong focus on community health services.
 The system owns its hospitals and employs its hospital-based specialists and other staff on a salaried basis.
 The primary care physicians, referred to as general practitioners (GPs), are mostly private practitioners.
-People are required to register with a local GP.
-There were on average 6,651 patients per practice and 1,562 patients per GP in 2011 (Harrison 2012).